dblasko/opcua-server-benchmark/README.md

 A tool for the benchmarking and evaluation of OPC UA servers.

 ## Dependencies
-We recommend creating a conda environment to install the project with its dependencies:
+We recommend creating a conda environment to install the project with its dependencies (*optional step*):
 ```bash
 conda create -n opcua python==3.10
 conda activate opcua